What Are Mortgage Bonds And How Do They Work?

-Once you close on your mortgage, it may be bought and sold multiple times over the life of the loan.
-Mortgage bonds are a safe and reliable investment for conservative investors and allow lenders to make mortgages more widely accessible to consumers.
+Once you close on your mortgage, it may be bought and sold several times over the life of the loan.
+Mortgage bonds are a safe and reliable investment for conservative investors and free up cash so lenders can continue to offer mortgages to home buyers.

-If you’re investing in buying a home in the next year, it may benefit you to learn more about how the home buying process works.
-Or if you’re ready to get started, you can apply today for a mortgage with Rocket Mortgage®.
+If you’re interested in buying a home, learn as much as you can about how the home-buying process works.
+If you’re ready to purchase a home, apply for a mortgage today with Rocket Mortgage®.

 Mortgage Basics - 4-minute read

 Are you considering getting a loan for a house?
 Learn more about how the secondary mortgage market works and how the loan market will affect your mortgage.